You’ve been looking at external hard drives for your Mac. And you quite fancy two from Western Digital.

-Aha, now you're talking, the WD Elements Portable comes in Black.
-Just that, nothing else.
-With a small LED light on the front showing the drive is powered and working.
+You’ll find your WD Elements Portable comes in Black.
+Only black, nothing else.
+A small LED light on the front shows your drive has power and is working.

-With the My Passport, Western Digital is clearly aiming at a younger more fashion conscious market you have the choice of six colors;
+With the My Passport, Western Digital clearly is aiming at you.
+The more fashion conscious.
+And has given you a choice of colors;

-The LED indicator light on the My Passport drive provides indications for;
+The LED indicator light on the WD Passport drive tells you;

 - When the drive is being accessed – fast flashing.

 - Off – your WD Passport drive is off

 The My Passport drive’s casing has one smooth diagonal.
 It shows fingerprints so can look grubby quite quickly.